CollinMcKinney/lead-generation-page/README.md

 # Landing Page / SendInBlue Email Subscription
-Simple landing page that includes form-submission to allow visitors to subscribe to a SendInBlue mailing list for the purpose of pre-launch lead-generation.
+Landing page that includes form-submission to allow visitors to subscribe to a SendInBlue mailing list for the purpose of pre-launch lead-generation.